Acne: Skin care and prevention tips

 - Clean and moisturise your skin daily.
 Wash your face twice daily - once in the morning and once at night before going to bed.
 After you cleanse your skin, follow with a toner and moisturiser.
 Toners help remove fine traces of oil, dirt and make-up that you may have missed when cleansing.
 Moisturising is necessary even for people with oily skin.
 Buy a moisturiser that is best suited for your skin type (dry, normal or oily).

 - Block the sun.
-Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discoloration, freckles or age spots, benign (non-cancerous) growths such as moles, and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma and malignant melanoma.
+Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discolouration, freckles or age spots, benign (non-cancerous) growths such as moles, and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma and malignant melanoma.
 In fact, most skin cancers are related to sun exposure.
 Always wear sunscreen with a sun protection factor (SPF) of 15 or higher.

 - Self-screening.
 Over the course of your life, you should pay attention to all aspects of your skin.
 Familiarise yourself with it, so you'll notice any changes that might occur, such as different moles or patches that might indicate skin cancer.
 If you have a question or concern, make sure you seek medical advice.